klahrich/chiefhustler/content/posts/quotes.md

 <br/><br/>

 _I identify as Michael Jackson.
 My pronouns are hee hee._<br/>
-[Heard on a Twitter Space, on the topic of gender and chosen pronouns]
+[Heard on a Twitter Space, on the topic of gender fluidity and chosen pronouns]
 <br/><br/>